 Opportunities are endless for premium digital products and don’t stop with eBooks.
 One can offer premium courses or workshops as well.
 Depending on the blog niche, you have to design the courses or seminars accordingly.

 Workshops are usually with a smaller group of people where one interacts with the audience on a topic followed by QnA sessions about the subject.

 Events or seminars, on the other hand, are with a much larger audience.
 Consider them more like concerts where you can have hundreds of thousands of people.

-Typically one can start with a small group of people doing workshops and move to organize bigger workshops or to convert them into an event or a seminar.
+Typically one can start with a small group of people doing workshops and organizing more significant workshops or converting them into an event or a seminar.

 Tony Robbins should be a great inspiration for creating events.

 5. Add an eCommerce Store

 Selling physical products and merchandise is an option for Indian bloggers who want to earn a living blogging.
 Workshops and seminars help even further to sell.

 Selling online is at its peak in India and is expected to grow even further.
 Everyone is looking to sell something online.